 - ¼ tsp black pepper, omit for AIP

 - 1 batch Dairy Free Cheese Sauce

 - Start by steaming your sweet potatoes.
 They should be fully cooked, but not mushy.

 - While you’re waiting for the bacon to cook and potatoes to steam, you can get started browning your beef.
 Melt coconut oil in a large cast iron skillet over medium heat, and add ground beef, sea salt, and black pepper.
 After 2-3 minutes cooking, add the green onion, and 2 ½ cups steamed sweet potato (reserve ½ a cup for the cheese sauce).
 Let cook until all the beef is browned and the sweet potatoes can caramelized a bit on the outside.

 - Crumble the cooked and cooled bacon and add to the beef mixture.
 Stir to combine.

-Pour sauce on top of the beef mixture in the skillet, and place the entire skillet into the oven.
+- Pour sauce on top of the beef mixture in the skillet, and place the entire skillet into the oven.
 This is optional, to heat the cheese sauce all the way through.
 If you aren’t using a cast iron skillet, and your skillet isn’t safe to go in the oven, transfer the mixture to an oven safe baking dish before popping into the oven.

 - After about 5 minutes, carefully remove the skillet from the oven.
 Serve with pickles, red onions, cherry tomatoes, and even ketchup and mustard for a Whole30 compliant Bacon Cheeseburger fix!